oseanfro/automaid/README.md

 ### 1. INSTALLATION

-This installation procedure have been tested with macOS.
-For Linux the procedure is valid but one could prefer to use the package manager.
+This installation procedure has been tested with macOS.
+For Linux the procedure is valid but one could prefer to use a the package manager.
 For Windows the installation of python 2.7 is valid but the compilation of the wavelet inversion program with "make" could be problematic.

 Any python 2.7 installation with obspy, matplotlib and plotly 2.7.0 can be used.